DirkTorre/Python---packages-and-built-in-functionality/packages/pytest/docs/notes/mynotes.md

 # Videos

 - Handy [tutorial on pytest](https://www.youtube.com/watch?v=cHYq1MRoyI0) that is cool.
-Continue on 'Class-based Tests'.
+Continue on 'Mark and paremiterize'.

 # Websites